 Homeowner’s Insurance: Shop around for best price and coverage.
 Be sure that you are familiar with what the policy will and won’t cover.
 Standard insurance will usually cover any damage to the house, but most will require a separate policy for floods or earthquakes.

-Remove Contingencies: Once every repair or change has been made, the buyer will remove the contingencies in the contract.
+Contingency Removal: Once every repair or change has been made, the buyer will remove the contingencies in the contract.
 This also obligates the buyer to purchase the property.
 If the buyer backs out at this point, the seller is given the earnest money deposit.

 Final Walk Through: The buyer has one more chance to view the home before closing day to see if the sellers did what they promised that they would do to get the house ready (repairs, all personal items removed, etc.)